celestiaorg/celestia-app/docs/architecture/adr-020-deterministic-square-construction.md

 Both `PrepareProposal` and `ProcessProposal` will as a result, call much the same methods.
 Verification is thus reduced to: did I create the same square as you, rather than is your version of the square valid.
 The main difference is that `PrepareProposal` will handle overflow of transactions by discarding them, while `ProcessProposal` will handle overflow by rejecting the block.

-The new algorithm will no longer need to check that the blobs are ordered by namespace and that the wrapped PFBs contain the corrext share index. `ProcessProposal` will still need to verify the `BlobTx` format (i.e that each blob has a matching PFB and that the PFBs are correctly signed)
+The new algorithm will no longer need to check that the blobs are ordered by namespace and that the wrapped PFBs contain the correct share index. `ProcessProposal` will still need to verify the `BlobTx` format (i.e that each blob has a matching PFB and that the PFBs are correctly signed)

 ## Consequences